elatov/elatov.github.io/_posts/2013-03-14-rhcsa-and-rhce-chapter-7-user-administration.md

 >
 > That was one demonstration of Linux security features.
 Linux, like UNIX, is a multi-user system and file permissions are one way the system protects against malicious tampering.
 One way to gain entry when you are denied permission is to enter the command **su -**.
 This is because whoever knows the root password has complete access However, switching to the superuser is not always convenient or recommended, since it is easy to make mistakes and alter important configuration files as the superuser.
 >
 > All directories are *owned* by the person who created them.
-You created &#8220;foo.txt&#8221; in your login directory, so foo.txt belongs to you.
+You created "foo.txt" in your login directory, so foo.txt belongs to you.
 That means you can specify who is allowed to read the file, write to the file, or (if it is an application instead of a text file) who can execute the file. **Reading**, **writing**, and **executing** are the three main settings in permissions.
 Since users are placed into a group when their accounts are created, you can also specify whether certain groups can read, write to, or execute a file.
 Take a closer look at *foo.txt* with the **ls** command using the **-l** option:
 >
 >     [user1@rhel1 ~]$ ls -l foo.txt
 >     -rw-rw-r--.
 1 user1 user1 0 Feb 8 07:24 foo.txt